Beatrice de Guises

 Consanguinity Index=0.01%

-Nicholas Ward, 2nd Viscount Bangor was baptised on 5 December 1750.1 He was the son of Bernard Ward, 1st Viscount Bangor and Lady Ann Bligh.1 He died on 11 September 1827 at age 76 at Castle Ward, County Down, Ireland, unmarried.1
+Nicholas Ward, 2nd Viscount Bangor was baptised on 5 December 1750.1 He was the son of Bernard Ward, 1st Viscount Bangor and Lady Ann Bligh.1 He died on 11 September 1827 at age 76 at Castle Ward, County Down, IrelandG, unmarried.1

-He matriculated at Christ Church, Oxford University, Oxford, Oxfordshire, England, on 18 April 1769.1 He held the office of Member of Parliament (M.P.) for Bangor between 1771 and 1776.1 He succeeded to the title of 2nd Baron Bangor, of Castle Ward, co.
-Down [I., 1770] on 20 May 1781.1 He succeeded to the title of 2nd Viscount Bangor, of Castle Ward, co.
+He matriculated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, on 18 April 1769.1 He held the office of Member of Parliament (M.P.) for Bangor between 1771 and 1776.1 He succeeded as the 2nd Baron Bangor, of Castle Ward, co.
+Down [I., 1770] on 20 May 1781.1 He succeeded as the 2nd Viscount Bangor, of Castle Ward, co.
 Down [I., 1781] on 20 May 1781.1 Before 11 April 1785 he was a lunatic.1

 Citations

-- [S6] G.E.
+1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume I, page 413.
 Hereinafter cited as The Complete Peerage.

 Alexander Mac Donnell, 5th Earl of Antrim1